EddieNejadi/jekyll-now/_posts/2108-07-22-My_VIM_Commands.md

 ```

 I start recording my macro with qa under normal mode in vim. q means to start recording and a is the name of macro.
-Then, I strok the following keys:
+Then, I stroke the following keys:

 ```
 gg      # go to first line in the page